cmpi-standard/headers/updates.md

 * Updated the spec issues to be ready for ballot.
 * Resolved all Todos from spec issues, except for one that I'd like to see approved first.
+* Improved description of version-related preprocessor symbols in cmpidt.h and modules.h.

 2 July - Karl
 -------------